Moses Gomes Silva

 Both paintings are currently displayed together at the National Portrait Gallery in London.
 I visited on 28th September 2023 with my cousin, Keith Mayer.

-The caption for the portrait of Edward Fox White ends with this:
+The caption for the portrait of Edward Fox White ended with this:

 On 2nd October 2023 I wrote to the National Portrait Gallery regarding the caption beside Tissot’s portrait of Edward Fox White.
 I pointed out that the Gomes Silva family were not Portuguese but part of the Sephardic Jewish diaspora who were themselves victims of persecution in Spain in 1492 and then in Portugal.
 They found refuge in London after Cromwell re-opened England to Jews, and were members of the Bevis Marks synagogue after its establishment in 1701.
 They engaged in trade, and settled in the English colony of Jamaica by the mid-18th century.